eparey/pesci/wiki/Tips-and-examples.md

 Pesci reports the total number of one-to-one orthologs included in the comparisons (e.g. `[INFO]: Found 4567 one-to-one orthologs`) and total number of orthologs considered after inclusion of many-to-many and many-to-one (e.g. `Total retained genes for cross-species comparison: 6222 genes.`).
 The number of total included genes has an important impact on the cell matches found: the more genes are included, the more likely it is that cell markers are included, hence increasing expression similarity scores.
 It is therefore important to provide comprehensive orthologies to pesci.

-## Using a subset of the cell clusters
+## Filtering-out poorly characterized cell clusters

-Two options (`--filter_out` and `--keep_only`) are available to restrict comparison to only a subset of the cell clusters, for instance to exclude artefactual or poorly characterized cell clusters, or to compare only specific cell types.
+The option `--filter_out` allows to restrict comparison to discard a subset of cell clusters before comparisons, for instance to exclude artefactual or poorly characterized cell clusters.

 These options take one or several string of characters, comma-separated, excluding any clusters whose name starts with the provided strings.
-While `--filter_out` and `--keep_only` apply to both species, `--filter_out1` and `--keep_only1` (respectively `--filter_out2` and `--keep_only2` ) apply to species 1 only (resp. species 2).
+While `--filter_out` applies to both species, `--filter_out1` (respectively `--filter_out2`) applies to species 1 only (resp. species 2).

 - Example 1: filtering out all clusters starting with "Unk" in both species: